 Academic Research

-Her practice as an educator is informed by her industry experience, on-going research as well as her belief in design education as a powerful driver of change.
+Her practice as an educator is informed by her industry experience, on-going research as well as her belief in fashion education as a powerful driver of change.
 Rachel's research is concerned with narratives of influence in fashion.
 Beginning with investigations into fashion taste-making in her PhD, she now investigates the dynamics of change-making to advance sustainable behaviour change across design and consumption.

 Rachel’s pedagogical approach is informed by her insights on change, promoting fashion education as a leverage point capable of opening new directions and possibilities.
 Through enacting pedagogies of kindness and critical optimism, she has developed courses and fostered faculties with a culture that supports students and staff to challenge the status quo in pursuit of a better future.
 She is a member of the Union of Concerned Fashion Researchers and a Senior Fellow: Higher Education Academy.